microsoft/MixedRealityToolkit-Unity/Documentation/SceneSystem/SceneSystemLoadProgress.md

 `OnSceneUnloaded` | After a scene is fully unloaded |  • | • | •

 ### Examples
-Another progress dialog example using actions instead of an update loop:
+Another progress dialog example using actions and a coroutine instead of Update:
 ```
 public class ProgressDialog : MonoBehavior
 {